 In the winter months, the energy requirements for these smaller ruminants increases to help keep them warm and to help with lactation.
 Late gestation and lactation are when the nutritional needs are at their peak.
 Be sure to provide them with high-quality alfalfa hay and supplement with feed once they have lambed or kidded.
 Many producers recommend feeding hay in a feeder verses on the ground to eliminate waste and to keep the spread of disease down.

 Another way to keep the nutritional needs of your flock or herd at their peak is to provide them with a DuraFerm® Sheep Concept•Aid® Protein Tub or DuraFerm® Goat Concept•Aid® Protein Tub.
-These DuraFerm tubs are organic vitamin and mineral supplements specifically designed to target cycling, embryo production and conception when fed 30 days prior to lambing through breeding.
-All DuraFerm products contain Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
-It is research-proven to increase the energy available to the animal resulting in more milk production as well as the ability to initiate and maintain pregnancy and fertility
+DuraFerm tubs provide high quality vitamin, mineral and protein supplementation specifically designed to target cycling, embryo production and conception when fed 30 days prior to lambing through breeding.
+All DuraFerm products contain AO-Biotics® Amaferm®, a prebiotic research-proven to enhance digestibility.
+Amaferm increases the energy available to the animal resulting in better performance, more milk production, and improved reproductive success.

 The DuraFerm Concept•Aid Sheep Protein Tub is a cooked tub for sheep with 16% natural protein.
 This product contains organic zinc and manganese, selenium yeast and high levels of vitamin E to support maximum reproduction and health.
 The sheep protein tub is 125-pounds and when put out during lambing, the lambs often like to lick on it too.